owncloud/ocis/docs/adr/0005-api-for-spaces.md

 ## Context and Problem Statement

 As one of the building blocks for Spaces in oCIS we plan to add an API that returns information about available spaces.
+This ADR discusses the API design oriented on the Microsoft Graph API.

 > Note: The term "spaces" is used here in the context of "a space where files can be saved", similar to a directory.
 It is not to be confused with space in the sense of free file space for example.

 The purpose of this new API is to give clients a very simple way to query the dynamic list of spaces, that the user has access to.
-Clients can provide a way better user experience with that.
+Clients can provide a better user experience with that.

+This API is supposed to be queried often, to give clients a condensed view of the available spaces for a user, but also their eTags and cTags.
+Hence the clients do not have to perform a PROPFIND for every space separately.

 This API would even allow to provide (WebDAV-) endpoints depending on the kind and version of the client asking for it.

-This ADR discusses how this API could be designed.

 ## Decision Drivers